If you’re a regular Twitter user, then you have probably noticed how tweets from random accounts will sometimes appear in your notifications section.

 Once you have pressed this button, the following message will appear.

-Although “training” the AI to show you less recommendations can work, it isn’t a silver bullet.
+Although “training” the AI to show you fewer recommendations can work, it isn’t a silver bullet.

 Unfortunately, it seems as though the app will “back off” for a while before reverting back to its “usual behavior”.